Home And Other War Zones

 Drayana shook her head.
 “Rules – and the law – must apply to me, just as much as the people.
 That includes the Education Law, even though I am legally old enough to rule.”

 The Empress’s new human friend shook her head at the seeming incongruity of Drayana’s situation.
 Dawn, her mother and the others had arrived on Tallura only to find, to their surprise, that the Empress was barely sixteen years-old in human terms.
-Indeed, she’d only just assumed the throne, after a long period of rule under a Regent.
-Drayana had eagerly seized the opportunity, as one of her first independent royal acts, to host the human group.
+Indeed, she’d only just assumed the throne two years previously, after a long period of rule under a Regent.
+Drayana had eagerly seized the opportunity, as one of her first truly independent royal acts, to host the human group.
 Inititially, she had mainly been fascinated at the prospect of meeting beings from another galaxy.
 Additionally, Drayana had been permitted very little contact with others of her own age while she was being raised and trained for the throne.
 Now that she was Empress, the young woman could, of course, associate with anyone she wished.
 In practice, however, Drayana was finding that rather more difficult.
 In particular, it was difficult to differentiate between those who genuinely wanted to befriend her and those who were trying to ingratiate themselves.

 Dawn, on the other hand, might be somewhat younger, but she was only a visitor to this world with no agenda.
 The younger girl also had the same wicked sense of humour and fun that Drayana had, all too often, been forced to hide during her formative years.